cosmastech/cosmastech.github.io/_posts/2024-12-21-how-to-obscure-model-details-when-model-not-found.md

 ## The `ModelNotFoundException`
 Laravel has some handy functionality to bail when a model can't be found.
-It can happen in a number of places, but the two places I most often see it get raised are in route model binding and calling `$myModel->findOrFail()`.
+It can happen in a number of places, but the two places I most often see it get raised are in route model binding and calling `Model::findOrFail()`.

 ### Implicit Route Model Binding
 [Implicit route model binding](https://laravel.com/docs/11.x/routing#implicit-binding) is a huge win